Dinner plates from Hering Berlin, companions for a lifetime

 It is and remains, very classy, one of the big dreams of almost every young woman, almost on a par with the wedding dress: the first own big dining set with an endless row of perfectly matched dinner plates.
+Man's interest is on the rise too.
 After all, it is not by accident that plates, trays, serving bowls, and terrines are at the top of the list of the most popular wedding gifts.
 Such pieces can be used by couples, but also by hospitable singles, throughout their lives and often decorate the festively laid tables of children and grandchildren.
 For this very reason, the highest quality, finest porcelain and timelessness are of immense importance with such a "life service".
-The fact that these characteristics do not always have to go hand in hand with a very traditional appearance is manifested in the modern Hering Berlin porcelain production factory, which is aimed at all design lovers.
+The fact that these characteristics do not always have to go hand in hand with a very traditional appearance is manifested in the modern Hering Berlin porcelain design and production manufactury, which is aimed at all design lovers.

 Ceramic plates did not reach Europe, especially Spain and Mallorca, until the Islamic expansion in the 13th century.
 This Spanish-Moorish "majolica" became popular in Italy during the Renaissance - the ceramics, which were made there after the model of the "majolica", were called "faience" after Faenza, their place of origin.
 From then on, dinner plates were an integral part of every meal and also served as a means of representation for large invitations.
 The discovery of porcelain production based on the Chinese model at the beginning of the 18th century finally paved the way for the food plates we are accustomed to today.